Disclaimer: When you purchase through links on our site, we may earn an affiliate commission. Read More

 The visor of the helmet can be dropped down and locked when you want a full face helmet, and it can be pulled back easily when you want a half-face helmet, making it a very versatile product.
 The flat panel design of the visor is optically designed for ergonomic style and optically correct vision.

 The inner lining is also laser contoured for a good fitting.
-It is soft and comfortable and it can be removed easily.
+It is soft, comfortable and can be removed easily.
 You can wash the inner lining with hand or inside a machine to maintain the cleanliness of the product in hot weather.

 Besides black, this motorcycle helmet also comes in blue color and the design is also variable.
 You can choose a flat back helmet for a bullhead variant according to your preference.

 The product also meets safety standards set up by ECE, DOT and FMVSS 218, so you can rest assured that it will protect your head well in case of an accident.

 The Full face helmet by Triangle is one of the most best-rated and trustworthy product in the market when it comes to motorcycle gear.
 The helmet has DOT approval, which makes it durable and solid when it comes to protecting you from harm.
 Therefore, it’s not just stylish, but also safe!